The keys to understanding American anti-Semitism — and fighting back

 But there is another difference that has renewed salience after the horrifying knife attack in Monsey, N.Y.
 What saved Jews on Purim was behind-the-scenes influence: Esther’s influence in the royal court.
 But the danger of anti-Semitism remained.
 What if hatred returned and this time there was no Esther around to save the Jews?
 That is one reason, according to the Talmud, why we do not say Hallel on Purim.

 On Hanukkah, by contrast, Jews fought back and won.
 The Maccabees became a symbol of Jewish activism, of refusing to live in fear.
-As a symbol of this, the original custom was to light Hanukkah lights outside the front door of the house, or at least in a window facing the street, to publicize the miracle.
+As a symbol of this, the original custom was to light Hanukkah lights outside the front door of the house, or at least in a window facing the street, to publicise the miracle.
 Today, we see the lighting of giant menorahs in the most prominent public face of cities throughout the world.

 Hanukkah tells us not to curse the darkness, but instead to bring light to the world.
 It tells us to fight back and not to be afraid.